 “I’m still enjoying retirement, but I miss the relationships with students,” Wade said.
 “To see them grow, academically and professionally, and to have a role in that, you can’t help but miss that time with them.”

-As part of the University’s “Through the Doors” activities in 2013, which celebrated the 50th anniversary of integration at UA, Wade was be honored with a plaque commemorating his 30 years as a faculty member in the kinesiology department during a ceremony at Graves Auditorium at UA.
+As part of the University’s “Through the Doors” activities in 2013, which celebrated the 50th anniversary of integration at UA, Wade was be honored with a plaque commemorating his 30 years as a faculty member in the kinesiology department during a ceremony at Woodis Auditorium at UA.
 The plaque is in the conference room of Moore Hall, where Wade had an office and taught classes.